-Up until the 1990s, when an IT project failed, you could always blame the technology, according to Daryl Conner, founder of change-management consultancy ODR, Inc. of Atlanta.
+Up until the 1990s, when an IT project failed, you could always blame the technology, according to Daryl Conner, chairman and cofounder of Conner Partners.
 Today, your client’s ability to accept and best utilize the IT projects you bring to the table is the best indicator of success.

 For a project to be beneficial, employees must embrace the new systems and actually use them.
 Realization, then, is the new measure of project success, as even projects that are successfully installed may still fail to produce their intended benefits unless attention is paid to your client’s workplace.

 In this article, we’ll give you some tools to assess your client’s ability to cope with the change brought about by a major IT project.
 The assessment should include three “Rs”: roles, resistance, and resilience.

 Sometimes the web of informal relationships in a company is more significant than the official organization chart in determining how a change is adopted.
 In his book Managing at the Speed of Change: How Resilient Managers Succeed and Prosper Where Others Fail, Conner identifies the following roles that people play during a change project:

 - Targets are those who are being asked to change.
 People at every level are affected by change — even top management, who may not realize that they, too, will have to change their behavior due to a project they initiated.

 - Sponsors have the power to influence people to change, both by communicating the reasons for the project and by setting consequences for adopting or failing to adopt it.
 But beware: The sponsor may be someone other than the boss.
 A union representative or respected coworker may have more influence over people’s actual behavior than management rhetoric.

 - Change agents are charged with actually implementing the change on behalf of the sponsors.
 This is the most common role for a consultant.